* Yen, franc gain on renewed Brexit jitters

 LONDON, Oct 23 (Reuters) - The Japanese yen rose to a one-week high and the Swiss franc gained on Wednesday as investors sought safer assets after British lawmakers forced a delay in the UK government’s Brexit plans.

-Foreign exchange trading was generally quiet with Brexit uncertainty hanging over the market and central bank meetings due on Thursday in Sweden, Norway and the euro zone.
+Foreign exchange markets were generally quiet with Brexit uncertainty hanging over the market and central bank meetings due on Thursday in Sweden, Norway and the euro zone.

-On Tuesday, British lawmakers opposed Johnson’s timetable for pushing the Brexit legislation through parliament in three days.
+On Tuesday, British lawmakers opposed Johnson’s timetable for pushing the Brexit legislation through parliament — three days.

 Johnson now looks set to push for a general election before Christmas to break the impasse.
 It is up to the EU to decide whether to extend Britain’s Oct.
 31 deadline for its departure.

-“Things could change very quickly today, depending on the EU response,” Cole said, adding he did not see much downside risk now that a no-deal Brexit was off the table.
+“Things could change very quickly today, depending on the EU response,” he said.
+He added that he did not see “much downside” risk now that a no-deal Brexit was off the table.

-The euro edged 0.1% to $1.1115 before Thursday’s meeting of European Central Bank policymakers, outgoing president Mario Draghi’s final policy meeting.
+The euro edged lower to $1.1120 before Thursday’s European Central Bank meeting, outgoing president Mario Draghi’s final policy meeting.

-Sterling slipped as low as $1.2842 in Asia, recovering later to around $1.2868.
-That left the pound more than 1 cent off Monday’s five-and-a-half-month high.
+Sterling slipped as low as $1.2842 in Asia, then recovered to $1.2877 as London opened.
+That left the pound more than one cent off Monday’s five-and-a-half-month high.

-Australia’s dollar dropped 0.2% to $0.6840 as risk aversion knocked a currency considered a barometer for investors’ mood.
+Australia’s dollar dropped 0.2% to $0.6841 as risk aversion knocked a currency considered a barometer for investors’ moods.